-Unscrew and remove completely all 4 gyproc screws at each end of the tube and also the four screws of the hardware compartment; put them aside for storage.
+Make sure that the weight of the Awning is towards the ground (gravity will help this process).
+Unscrew and remove completely all 12 screws; 4 at each end of the tube and also the 4 screws of the hardware compartment; put them aside for storage.
 Make sure that all screws are removed since they may damage the awning if left on the tube.
-Use a hammer to knock the borders of the wooden caps to clear them.
-Remove the wooden caps and pull the awning out of the tube.
+Once the screws are removed, remove the end caps and the accessory compartment cover.
+Afterwards, cut and remove the two green straps (located under the duct tape) and pull the awning out of the tube.
 A second person will be needed to safely perform this operation.